abhishak3/Memento/README.md

 ## Features

-- **Create Task**: Users can add new tasks with a title, description, due date, priority, and status.
+- [x] A user-friendly interface where users can add new tasks with a title, description, due date, and priority level (low, medium, high).

-- **View Task**: Users can view a list of all tasks along with their details.
+- [x] Users are able to update the status of tasks (to-do, in-progress, completed) and also edit or delete tasks.

-- **Update Task**: Users can edit and update existing tasks to modify their title, description, due date, priority, or status.
+- [x] The application displays tasks in a list view, with the ability to sort tasks by due date, priority, or status.

-- **Delete Task**: Users can delete tasks that are no longer needed.
+- [x] The application is responsive and work well on both desktop and mobile devices.
+- [x] Uses can export the tasks to a CSV file.
+- [x] History Log showing all the changes made to each task (like when it was created, status changes, edits, etc.)

 ## Setup and Installation

 1. Clone the repository.

-2. Run
+2. Run this shell command.
+If you're on windows platform, execute it on GitBash.

 ```bash
 ./run.sh